earthlab/dev-earthlab-site/_posts/class-lessons/lidar-vegetation-structure/2016-12-02-lidar04-airborne-to-insitu.md

 # Learning Outcomes

-* Be able to describe what discrete lidar system measures.
+* Be able to describe the sources of error associated with measuring tree height on the ground (human measurements).
-* Be able to describe the format of data that a discrete return lidar system produces.
+* Be able to describe the sources of error associated with estimating tree height using airborne lidar data.
+* Understand the concept of uncertainty and be able to describe why it's important in scientific studies.

 ****